jlapeyre/ZChop.jl/README.md

 ### `nchop`

-The interface and implementation of `nchop` is not finished.
+The interface and implementation of `nchop` was done November 16, 2021 and may change.

 ```nchop(x, args...; kwargs...)``` round `x` using `round`.
 If `x` is a container or nested container, round numbers in the
    containers.